 Why Your AC Must Be Just the Right Size

-An air conditioner’s capacity must match a house’s square footage to provide comfort, be efficient, and remain durable.
-If an AC is oversized, it will use more energy than necessary, increasing operating costs, and developing wear and tear sooner.
+The capacity of an air conditioner must match the square footage of a house for it to provide comfort, be efficient, and remain durable.
+If an AC is oversized, it will use more energy than necessary, increasing operating costs, and develop wear and tear sooner.
 If an AC is undersized, the unit will never stop running and not get your home cool enough, which also increases wear and energy costs.

 Properly Sizing an HVAC Unit